jkoshy01/VBA-Challenge/README.md

 Easy:

-First you will create a script that will loop through the years of the stock market.
+-First you will create a script that will loop through the years of the stock market.

-Then focus on the total amount of each stock by using the volume over the three years
+-Then focus on the total amount of each stock by using the volume over the three years

-Then you will show the ticker symbol which will correspond with the total volume.
+-Then you will show the ticker symbol which will correspond with the total volume.

-Here is the screenshot analysis for Easy Solution:
+-Here is the screenshot analysis for Easy Solution:

 Moderate: